Roy Andersson

-Life and career
+Roy Arne Lennart Andersson (born 31 March 1943) is a Swedish film director, best known for his distinctive style of absurdist humor and melancholic depictions of human life.
+His personal style is characterized by long takes, and stiff caricaturing of Swedish culture and grotesque.
+Over his career Andersson earned prizes from the Cannes Film Festival, Berlin International Film Festival and Venice International Film Festival.

+Andersson spent much of his professional life working on advertisement spots, directing over 400 commercials and two short films; directing six feature-length films in six decades.
+He made his feature film debut with A Swedish Love Story (1970) followed by Giliap (1975).
+Anderson received the Cannes Film Festival Jury Prize for Songs from the Second Floor (2000).
+His film A Pigeon Sat on a Branch Reflecting on Existence (2014) won the Venice International Film Festival's Golden Lion.
+His other notable films include You, the Living (2007), and About Endlessness (2019).

+Early life and education

+Roy Arne Lennart Andersson was born on 31 March 1943 in Uddevalla, the eldest of four brothers.
+He was raised in Hisingen.

+He studied literature and philosophy at university, then entered the Swedish Film Institute Film School in 1967.

+Career

-Early years
+1969–1992: Early work

-Andersson was born in Gothenburg, Sweden in 1943.
-A year after graduating from the Swedish Film Institute in 1969, he directed his first feature-length film, A Swedish Love Story.
+He directed his first feature-length film, A Swedish Love Story (1969).
 The film, awarded four prizes the same year at the 20th Berlin International Film Festival, looked at the nature and nuance of young love and turned out to be a major critical and popular success for Andersson.
 Following this success, Andersson fell into a depression.
 As he didn't want to get stuck with the same style and expectations he cancelled what was going to be his next project, with the script half-way finished, and skipped a couple of other ideas for plots he had previously planned to realize.
 Eventually he directed the film Giliap which was released in 1975.
-The film was a financial and critical disaster, went wildly over budget, and suffered lengthy delays in post-production.
-Giliap went in a decidedly different direction from A Swedish Love Story – replacing crowd-pleasing joy and soft humour with dark comedy and unforgiving deadpan.
+The film was a financial and critical disaster.
 After Giliap, Andersson took a 25-year break from film directing, focusing his efforts mainly on his commercial work.

-Later years

 In 1981 he established Studio 24, an independent film company and studio located in central Stockholm.
 Later, he directed a short-film commissioned by the Swedish National Board of Health and Welfare entitled Something Happened.
-Made in 1987, the short was meant to be played at schools all over Sweden as an educational film about AIDS, but was canceled when it was three-fourths complete because of its overly dark nature and controversial use of sources.
+Made in 1987, the short was meant to be played at schools all over Sweden as an educational film about AIDS, but was cancelled when it was three-quarters complete because of its overly dark nature and controversial use of sources.
 The official explanation was that it was "too dark in its message," and it wasn't officially shown until 1993.
 His next short film, 1991's World of Glory, developed this style even further and was a critical success, winning both the Canal Plus Award and the Press Prize at the 1992 Clermont-Ferrand Short Film Festival.
 The film is on a top ten list of all-time best short films, set by the Clermont-Ferrand festival.